MainShayne233/breakfast/README.md

 Breakfast is a decoder-generator library that:
 - Has a consistent and declarative method for specifying the shape of your data
 - Cuts down on boilerplate decoding code
-- Leans on type specs to determine how to validate data
+- Leans on typespecs to determine how to validate data
 - Provides clear error messages for invalid values
 - Can be configured to decode any type of data